-Railroads have been a vital partner in U.S. military operations for more than 200 years, from transporting troops and supplies to hauling the raw materials needed for weapons and planes, to hiring thousands of veterans each year.
+Railroads have been a vital partner in U.S. military operations for nearly 200 years, from transporting troops and supplies to hauling the raw materials needed for weapons and planes, to making veteran hiring a priority.

 Moving Military Operations Forward